xinshitn/nextPls-doc/source/en/index.html.md

 # Errors
 ## HTTP Error Codes
-### These are error codes that will be returned in the header of API responses
+### These are error codes that will be returned in the body of API responses

 Error Code | Description
 --------- | -------